clawtros/GPCP-to-CSV/gpcp_to_csv.rst

 Overview
 --------
-The module to extract the data from a known binary format and write it out in a very specific CSV format.
+The module to extract the data from a known binary format and write it out in a specific CSV format.

 Description
 -----------